 All event participants receive:

-- Race entry incl event bib (climbers, elite and emergency services include a timing device with bib)
+- Race entry includes an event bib (climbers, elite and emergency services have a timing device on their bib)

 - Event finish line medal

-- Chance to win exclusive fundraising, winning time and best dressed prizes
+- Chance to win exclusive fundraising, fastest time and best dressed prizes

 What is the minimum age to climb the Tower?

-The minimum age is 12 years old on event day - participants under 18 years of age need the consent of their parents or guardian and must be accompanied by their guardian during the climb and on event day.
+The minimum age is 12 years old on event day.
+Participants over 12 and under 18 years of age, must have the consent of their parents or guardian, and must be accompanied by a parent or guardian on event day.
 Parents or guardian have to sign-up the on-line registartion for an under 18 year participant.

 How do I join a team?